 We couldn’t find the original sources for a few of them, so if you’re an owner and aren’t credited in the image itself, please let us know.
 Also, if you have some favorites we missed let us know on facebook, twitter, or Google+ as well.

-Note: The follow 6 Bloom’s graphics were created by helloliteracy.
+The follow simple, student-centered Bloom’s graphics were created by helloliteracy!